-This course explores fundamental capabilities of Intel's Pentium microprocessor, regarded as a "bare machine" for which the basic software components of an operating system are to be constructed in the context of standard PC-BIOS firmware and peripheral devices (a.k.a. the 'Pre-Boot eXecution Environment).
+This course explores fundamental capabilities of Intel's Core-2 Quad microprocessor, regarded as a "bare machine" for which some basic software components of an operating system are to be constructed in the context of standard PC-BIOS firmware and peripheral devices (a.k.a.
+PXE, the so called 'Pre-Boot eXecution Environment').